 There should be absolutely no delay in thanking your donor when you do hear “yes.”
-The acknowledgement and expression of gratitude is a crucial part of closure.
+The acknowledgment and expression of gratitude is a crucial part of the closure.
 It brings a major constituent back to the reason why they chose to give.
 (In the for-profit world, it’s called “closing the sale.”)

 The relationship you’ve nurtured with a potential major donor may span months or even years before it’s fruitful.
 A large gift is not the end of that relationship.

 These supporters are your best prospects for future contributions.
 Don’t wait until the thank you stage to start thinking about how you’ll nurture the next step of the relationship.
 You already know a lot about them.
 Put that knowledge to work.